nicochare/principal_component_analysis/README.md

 This particular case utilices MNIST and EMNIST datasets, exploiting their handwritten numbers & letters to learn and predict which kind of number or letter the input is.

 The project was part of the Knowledge Engineering subject, 3rd year of the Computer Science degree @ UPNA.

+It's divided in three different main files as this was explicitly requested in the project statement.